pubnub/pubnub-mcp-server/resources/sdk_docs/ruby_mobile-push.md

 ```

 Parameters:
-- push_token (String) Device token.
+- push_token — Type: String.
+Device token.
-- push_gateway (String) Backend: gcm, apns2.
+- push_gateway — Type: String.
+Backend to use.
+Accepted values: gcm, apns2.
-- channel (String) Comma-separated channels to add.
+- channel — Type: String.
+Comma-separated channels to add.
-- topic (String) APNs topic (bundle identifier).
+- topic — Type: String.
+APNs topic (bundle identifier).
 Required if push_gateway is apns2.
-- environment (String) APNs environment.
+- environment — Type: String.
+APNs environment.
 Required if push_gateway is apns2.
 Default: development.
-Accepted: development, production.
+Accepted values: development, production.
-- auth_key (String) Access Manager authorization key (if enabled).
+- auth_key — Type: String.
+Access Manager authorization key (if Access Manager is enabled).
-- http_sync (Boolean) If false, runs asynchronously and returns a Future.
+- http_sync — Type: Boolean.
+If false, runs asynchronously and returns a Future.
 If true, returns an array of envelopes (even if one).
 Default: false.
-- callback (Lambda with one parameter) Callback for each returned envelope.
+- callback — Type: Lambda accepting one parameter.
+Callback for each returned envelope.
 For async calls, use Future#value to get the result.

 ### Sample code

 #### Add device to channel

+##### Reference code

 ```
 1require 'pubnub'